SayRetrast/express-typescript-prisma/README.md

 yarn prisma migrate dev
 ```

-Check Prisma [docs](https://www.prisma.io/docs) for more information about how to define models, make queries, connect to database and more.
+Check Prisma [docs](https://www.prisma.io/docs) for more information about how to define models, make queries, connect to the database and more.

 # Dev, Build, Start